cmcverry/encrypt-decrypt/README.md

 A key file must be created to be used in the client-server interaciton.
 Enter into Bash:

-'keygen keylength > key' where keylength is length of the key and key is the filed outputted to
+'keygen keylength > {key}' where keylength is length of the key and key is the filed outputted to

 Example: keygen 256 > mykey

 Use a client by entering into Bash:

-'enc_client plaintext key port' where plaintext is your file to be encrypted, key is your encryption key, and port is the server port to be connected to
+'enc_client {plaintext} {key} {port}' where plaintext is your file to be encrypted, key is your encryption key, and port is the server port to be connected to
-'dec_client cyphertext key port' where ciphertext is your file to be decrypted, key is your encryption key, and port is the server port to be connected to
+'dec_client {cyphertext} {key} {port}' where ciphertext is your file to be decrypted, key is your encryption key, and port is the server port to be connected to

 Example:
 'enc_client myplaintext mykey 57171'